koalamer/vsc-labeled-bookmarks/README.md

 * `labeledBookmarks.lineEndLabelType`: set how the line end labels for labeled bookmarks should be displayed
 * `labeledBookmarks.homingMarginTop`: how many lines on code should be visible above the bookmark when navigating
 * `labeledBookmarks.homingMarginBottom`: how namy lines of code should be visible below the bookmark when navigating
-* `labeledBookmarks.homingSteps`: the above margin settings are emulated by revealing smaller and smaller regions using above margin settings.
-This setting controls how many iterations should be done before directly jumping to the boookmarked position, so `0` means it is disabled
+* `labeledBookmarks.homingSteps`: the above margin settings are not always satisfiable due to smaller than needed screen size or long wrapped lines.
+In order to approximate the margins in such cases increasingly smaller regions (containing the bookmark) are being tried to be fit onto the screen.
+The value `0` means the homing margin functionality is disabled.
+Higher values mean more reliable framing of the target bookmark at the price of using multiple reveal actions in quick succession which might cause visible flickering upon navigating to a bookmark.

 ## Tree View in the Activity Bar